-The MMC School of Surgical Technology is fully accredited by the American Medical Associations Committee on Allied Health Education and Accreditation.
-SMCC is fully accredited as a post-secondary educational institution by the New England Association of Schools and Colleges.
+The MMC School of Surgical Technology is accredited by the Commission on Accreditation of Allied Health Education Programs (www.CAAHEP.org).
+SMCC is fully accredited as a post-secondary educational institution by the New England Commission of Higher Education.

 Upon completion of the program, graduates will be able to: